brunei-darussalam - peacebuilding

 Peace Journey

-“One of our main initiatives is psychoeducation, where we provide education and awareness about drugs and their effects while addressing broader personal development issues.
+One of Pusat Al-Islah’s main initiatives is psychoeducation, where they provide education and awareness about drugs and their effects while addressing broader personal development issues.
 For instance, many women in recovery struggle with deeply eroded self-esteem and confidence, often due to experiences with drug addiction or its indirect impact, such as having a spouse or family member who is addicted.
-In counselling sessions, I’ve worked with women whose
+In counselling sessions, she has worked with women whose marriages were strained or even broken due to drug abuse.
+Her work empowers these women, helping them recognise their self-worth and regain confidence.

-“Collaboration is another key aspect of our initiatives.
-We work closely with government agencies such as the Ministry of Health, the Ministry of Religious Affairs, and the Department of Community Development (JAPEM), as well as NGOs like BASMIDA and AFSA.
+Collaboration is another key aspect of the initiatives.
+They work closely with government agencies such as the Ministry of Health, the Ministry of Religious Affairs, and the Department of Community Development, as well as NGOs like BASMIDA and AFSA.
 These partnerships allow us to address various aspects of recovery, from mental health to religious guidance to financial assistance.
-For example, in cases where a resident requires financial aid, we liaise with relevant agencies to provide support.
-Additionally, our programs incorporate spiritual guidance to help individuals find strength and direction, a vital aspect of recovery in Brunei's cultural and religious context.
+For example, in cases where a resident requires financial aid, they liaise with relevant agencies to provide support.
+Additionally, their programs incorporate spiritual guidance to help individuals find strength and direction, a vital aspect of recovery in Brunei Darussalam's cultural and religious context.

-“For youth, while my division focuses more on adult residents, there are collaborative efforts to raise awareness about drug issues through exhibitions and educational programs.
+For youth, while her division focuses more on adult residents, there are collaborative efforts to raise awareness about drug issues through exhibitions and educational programs.
 These initiatives aim to prevent drug use and educate young people about its consequences.
-Although my primary work focuses on women and adult residents, these programs indirectly contribute to youth empowerment by addressing the broader societal challenges of drug abuse.”
+Although her primary work focuses on women and adult residents, these programs indirectly contribute to youth empowerment by addressing the broader societal challenges of drug abuse.

 Success Stories

-stronger emotional connection and empathy, which helps build trust with clients.
-For example, many female residents in our program prefer to confide in female officers because they feel understood and supported on an emotional level.
+According to her, women bring unique perspectives and approaches that are essential in addressing the well-being of women and youth.
+As a counsellor, she has observed that women often have a stronger emotional connection and empathy, which helps build client trust.
+For example, many female residents in their program prefer to confide in female officers because they feel understood and supported on an emotional level.

-“In my experience, women are particularly effective in addressing issues related to self-esteem and emotional well-being.
-For instance, I worked with a female resident who struggled with self-worth due to her husband’s drug addiction.
-By providing a supportive and understanding environment, we were able to help her regain confidence and take steps toward improving her life.
+In her experience, women are particularly effective in addressing self-esteem and emotional well-being issues.
+For instance, she worked with a female resident who struggled with self-worth due to her husband’s drug addiction.
+By providing a supportive and understanding environment, her division was able to help her regain confidence and take steps toward improving her life.

 Accessibility